cinp/docs/README.rst

 Use of the HTTP Header `Auth-Id` and `Auth-Token` is used to indicate token representing an authenticated session.
 The means by which the Token is given to the client is not specified.
-It might be pre-shard via another system, or via a set of designated actions, for example calling a `login` method (such as `/api/v1/Auth/User(login)` ), which would return an token.
+It might be pre-shard via another system, or via a set of designated actions, for example calling a `login` action (such as `/api/v1/Auth/User(login)` ), which would return an token.

 Cache-Control